 Emerging Adult

-The Emerging Adult Program (EAP) is a restorative, pre-charge diversion program for young adults to improve criminal justice outcomes.
+The Emerging Adult Program (EAP) is a pre-charge, restorative justice diversion program for young adults between the ages of 18 to 25.
+The goal of the program is to improve criminal justice outcomes for harmed parties, responsible parties, and the community.

-The EAP is designed to help young adult offenders (18-24 year olds) earn a no-file on a recent criminal charge by participating in a community facilitator-led restorative justice circle.
-It is a voluntary program that requires the young adults to accept responsibility for their actions, but offers them the opportunity to redirect their lives by completing a personalized accountability plan that has them amend for their crime, access local services and resources, and engage in the community.
+The EAP provides young adult offenders with the opportunity to avoid formal charges on a recent criminal offense by participating in a series of restorative justice circles and completing an accountability plan.
+The restorative justice circles are led by community facilitators who have been trained in restorative justice.
+The EAP requires the young adults to accept responsibility for their actions while also offering them the opportunity to redirect their lives by completing a personalized accountability plan.
+This plan is intended to repair the harm caused by their crime, increase access to local services and resources, and engage with the community.

 This collaborative inter-agency program involves Community Solutions of Central Oregon, Thrive Central Oregon, Deschutes Defenders, Central Oregon Inter-governmental Council (COIC), and Deschutes County Behavioral Health Services Intensive Youth Services.